slaurianodev/grpc-sample/README.md

 Example of balance operation:
 ./build/install/grpc-sample/bin/wallet-client 3 1

+#### Responses
+There is the responses expected for each operation:

+Response 0 - OK
+Response 1 - Unknown currency
+Response 2 - Insufficient funds
+Response 3 - Unknown user

 ### Note
 This project was tested on a Mac OS High Sierra (10.13.4).
 The scripts above can be executed on any OS, except the **create-db.sh** that can run on Mac OS or Linux only.